How to make Sale Marino – The Sea Salt

-In ancient times, salt was collected from pools of seawater after the water had evaporated in the sun.
+In ancient times, salt was collected from seawater pools after the water had evaporated in the sun.
 This technique is still in use today in Italy’s marine salt production.
 A series of linked salt-water basins, enormous but shallow, are naturally filled with seawater, which quickly evaporates in the Mediterranean sun, leaving pure marine salt.

 Most salt basins were abandoned because it is cheaper to mine salt industrially.
-However, the four basins that are still in use survived thanks to the exceptional organoleptic qualities of their salt.
-Salts produced in those basins are not used just as plain salt but for their special flavor, which can turn a good common dish into an extraordinary gourmet experience.
+However, the four bays that are still in use survived thanks to the exceptional organoleptic qualities of their salt.
+In addition, salts produced in those basins are not used just as plain salt but for their particular flavor, which can turn an excellent typical dish into an extraordinary gourmet experience.

 Where to buy authentic Italian Sea Salt in the USA